Editor’s note: This comment policy was last updated on Sept. 9, 2016.

 We encourage you to share your thoughts as they relate to the topic being discussed, but expect all comments to be courteous.
 The views expressed in comments reflect those of the commenter, not the official views of the U.S. Department of Labor or the federal government.

 We would like to publish your comments, but we also endeavor to maintain a commenting environment that is consistently topical, courteous, and respectful of all commenters.
 To that end, we have established the following policy.
-We reserve the right to not publish comments that:
+We reserve the right to moderate, remove or reject (not publish) comments that contain:

-- Contain hate speech directed at race, color, sex, sexual orientation, national origin, ethnicity, age, religion, or disability;
+- Offensive terms or derogatory statements that target specific groups by race, color, sex, sexual orientation, gender identity, national origin, ethnicity, age, religion or disability.

 - Spam or comments that are automated.

-We recognize that the Internet is a 24/7 medium and your comments are welcome at any time.
+We recognize that the Internet is a 24/7 medium.
 However, given the need to manage federal resources, we intend to review and post comments from 8:30 am – 5 pm ET Monday through Friday except for on federal holidays.
 We intend to review and post comments submitted at other times as soon as possible on the next business day.

 Reporters are asked to submit questions through the DOL newsroom, rather than submitting questions here as comments.